|Instructions for Authors

 Ultrasonography, the official journal of the Korean Society of Ultrasound in Medicine, publishes articles valuable to the advancement of medical diagnosis and treatment using Ultrasonography.
-Published quarterly in January, April, July, and October, the journal reports basic and clinical investigations related to Ultrasonography, publishing fulllength Original Articles, Technical Notes, Reviews, Perspectives, Pictorial Essays, and Letters to the Editor.
+Published bimonthly in January, March, May, July, September and November, the journal reports basic and clinical investigations related to Ultrasonography, publishing full-length Original Articles, Meta-Analysis, Technical Notes, Reviews, Perspectives, Pictorial Essays, and Letters to the Editor.
 Of these, Reviews and Perspectives are generally published as a commissioned paper at the request of the editor(s).
-Ultrasonography follows Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (http://www.icmje.org/) if not otherwise described below.
+Ultrasonography follows Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (https://www.icmje.org/icmje-recommendations.pdf) from the International Committee of Medical Journal Editors(ICMJE) if not otherwise described below.
 Authors will be asked to confirm their compliance with the journal's policies and guidelines during manuscript submission on the web page, and each author will be asked to submit a signed "Authorship Responsibility, Conflicts of Interest, and Copyright Transfer/Publishing Agreement" (available at Instructions & Forms at http://submit.e-ultrasonography.org/) prior to acceptance of their manuscript.

 PUBLICATION AND RESEARCH ETHICS